ethanjli/liquid-handling-robotics/examples/firmataIO/yRobot/README.md

 # yRobot

 This Arduino sketch implements position control of the y axis.
-The Arduino can be controlled over a Serial connection (such as from the Arduino's Serial Monitor) with human-readable command and response messages.
+The Arduino must be controlled over a Serial Firmata connection (such as from Snap4Arduino).

 ## Hardware